Regulations for distress signals

 3. have a built-in ignition device;

-4. Be designed so that, when used in accordance with the manufacturer's instructions, it will not obstruct the person wearing the pod and will not endanger the survival craft with flaming or incandescent residue.
+4. be designed so that, when used in accordance with the manufacturer's instructions, it does not obstruct the person carrying the cartridge case and does not endanger the survival craft through burning or glowing residues.

 3.2.2 The hand flare must

-3. have a burn time of at least 1 minute;
+3. have a burning time of at least 1 minute;

-4. continue to burn after being immersed in water to a depth of 100 millimeters for 10 seconds.
+4. continue to burn after being immersed in 100 millimeters of water for 10 seconds.

 3.3.1 The buoyant smoke signal